1. Which authority is in charge of merger control in Bosnia and Herzegovina?

 The infringing undertaking can be fined up to 10% of its annual turnover during the relevant year.

-If you’re interested in merger filing in Bosnia and Herzegovina, you may also like our web app for checking the merger filing thresholds in the Western Balkans.
+Interested in merger filing in Bosnia and Herzegovina?
+You may also like our web app for checking the merger filing thresholds in the Western Balkans.